Police Misconduct Records and Files on Brenham Officers

 Carey Counsil was arrested months after a Jeep crash, after allegations of favoritism from the Sheriff’s Department

-Carey Allen Counsil a Blinn Professor, was booked into jail on charges of Criminal Trespass of a Habitation/Shelter, False Statement to a Peace Officer/Law Enforcement and Assault Causing Bodily Injury to a Family Member.
+Brenham, Texas -Carey Allen Council, a Blinn Professor, was booked into jail on charges of Criminal Trespass of a Habitation/Shelter, False Statement to a Peace Officer/Law Enforcement, and Assault Causing Bodily Injury to a Family Member.

 Full Story and Police Scanner Audio